 Dangers of Rats in the Office

-The problem of having rats in the office is self-evident but being acutely aware of potential consequences of not taking care of the problem as soon as possible helps you to make the right choice.
+The problem of having rats in the office or warehouse is self-evident but being acutely aware of the potential consequences of not taking care of the problem as soon as possible helps you to make the right choice.
 These dangers also make the case for why you should hire a professional rat exterminator in Ontario rather than rely on DIY methods.

 Productivity Issues: employees cannot be expected to reach peak productivity in a rat-infested office.
 These rodents can even cause psychological problems for some employees.

 Legal Problems: employee unions, public health agencies and other such bodies can be ruthless with employers who refuse to deal with rodent problems appropriately.
 These bodies also insist that no one who is not qualified to deal with rodents should attempt to remove or clean after dead or live rats.
 Refusing to attend to this matter urgently can lead to steep fines and legal issues.

 Risk of Diseases: rats are responsible for a variety of diseases and parasites including rat-bite fever, Leptospirosis, Hantavirus and Salmonellosis among others.
 These pathogens are contained in rat feces, urine and corpses.
 The longer the infestation remains increases the risk of contracting diseases.